LANCHERBA/Dashop_E-commerce_Platform/README.md

 ### Structure:
 >#### Django with Backend Frontend seperated. <br>
->>Frontend is run by Nginx and it mainly tackles with requests for viewable resources (ex.templates).
+>>Frontend server is run by Nginx and it mainly tackles with requests for viewable resources (example: templates).
->>Backend is run as a basic backend server and it mainly tackles with data and
+>>Backend server tackles with processing data and support different platforms(example: HTML, IOS, etc.)

 ### Features:
+>#### Register
+>> Register with personal information or register with a third-party account.
 >#### Login
->> Login with account info or third party authorized info.
+>> Login with registered account information or third-party authorized information.